Stirling City, California

-Stirling City is a census-designated place in Butte County, California, located on Paradise Ridge in the western foothills of the Sierra Nevada.
+Stirling City is a census-designated place in Butte County, California, United States, located on Paradise Ridge in the western foothills of the Sierra Nevada.
 Contrary to its name, Stirling City is not a city.
-Its ZIP Code is 95978 and area code 530.
+Its ZIP Code is 95978 and the CDP is served by area code 530.
 It lies at an elevation of 3570 feet (1088 m).
 Stirling City had a population of 284 at the 2020 census.